 Also, don’t ask if anyone has to make a bathroom stop.
 When you come to one of your planned rest areas along the way, just stop.
 Otherwise, you know you will get 5 miles away and someone will have to go.

 Long drives are the stuff of parents’ nightmares.
-The endless bickering, nagging, fighting and sometimes full-blown brawling that seem to be an inseparable part of family car trips can drive any parent insane, even if they didn’t spend the last few weeks packing and organizing before a move.
+The endless bickering, nagging, fighting and sometimes full-blown brawling that seems to be an inseparable part of family car trips can drive any parent insane, even if they didn’t spend the last few weeks packing and organizing before a move.
 But why do kids become so insufferable the moment you fasten their seatbelts?
-The reason is simple- boredom, and the solution is simple- a kids travel pack, aka the Family Road-Trip Survival Kit.
+The reason is simple- boredom and the solutions are simple- a kid’s travel pack, aka the Family Road-Trip Survival Kit.
 Take a big bag and fill it with things your kids can enjoy in the car, like snacks and games.
 Magnetic games are perfect for long drives, as well as coloring and activity books.
 Some games, like I Spy and 21 Questions don’t even need to fit into the bag.
 And don’t forget to bring your favorite music, or use this killer playlist we prepared especially for a long distance drive.

 Be Prepared for Emergencies